makrai/notes/khalil19-Speech_Emo_Recog_Deep_Review.pdf.md

 # 4 deep learning techniques are discussed on the basis of their layer-wise
 architecture for SER

-# 5 papers based on these deep learning techniques for SER
+# 5 papers based on deep learning techniques for SER

 * In the case of SER, most of these techniques use supervised algorithms
   * nL, there is a shift to semi supervised learning